cdalvaro/hacking-with-swift/100DaysOfSwift/README.md

 1. Record your own voice saying _"Game over!"_ and have it play when the game ends.
 2. When showing _“Game Over”_ add an `SKLabelNode` showing their final score.
+3. Use `SKEmitterNode` to create a smoke-like effect when penguins are hit, and a separate mud-like effect when they go into or come out of a hole.

 [Code](Projects/Project14)